 The “kid” part is worth engaging in as well.
 So much has been made about the 27 year old Ben Platt’s attempt to play 17, most of it valid as he looks closer to 37.
 There’s no secret that Hollywood high schoolers are often played by older actors, but rarely are they portrayed by ones who look so old.
 Every scene with Platt — which is most of them — is impossible to watch without the enormous distraction of his age.
 High school melodrama is very difficult to believe when the central figure of it looks like a 21 Jump Street reject.

 All the reasons to cast Platt in the role facially make sense.
 His father Marc is a producer on the film and nepotism still runs deep in this industry.
 More than that though, Ben Platt won numerous accolades for originating the role of Evan Hansen on Broadway, but that run was 5 years ago and Platt 5 years younger.
 Aged out of the innocence of youth, Evan becomes a much more difficult character to forgive and empathize with.

 Even the fleeting moments that feel genuine and alive struggle to surface in a film so flooded with problems.
-Adapting to film a play that many at the time found problematic was a problem to begin with, casting a 27 year old stage actor to play the high school aged lead only guaranteed that Dear Evan Hansen would fail.
+Adapting to film a play that many at the time found problematic created an uphill battle to begin with, casting a 27 year old stage actor to play the high school aged lead only guaranteed that Dear Evan Hansen would fail.
 Fail it did.
 3/10